dnsimple/dnsimple-developer/content/domains.md

 Responds with HTTP 400 if bad request.

-Responds with HTTP 200 on success.
+Responds with HTTP 200 on success, returns the domain.

 ~~~ js
 {